-Training and skills enhancement for health workers Yes No In progress N/A 1.
-All health workforce in community and hospital-based services are provided appropriate COVID-19 training (online, or in designated community training facilities) 2.
+Communication and coordination (cont'd) Yes No In progress N/A 3.
+Communication and cooperation facilitated between management, health workers, and/or their representatives Training and skills enhancement for health workers 3 Yes No In progress N/A 1.
+All health workforce in community and hospital-based services are provided - appropriate COVID-19 training (online, or in designated community training facilities) 2.
 Training plan developed and adopted, including provisions for ongoing training, updating skills and competencies 3.
 Health workforce is trained and up to date in basic life support according to WHO Basic Emergency Care 4.
 Rapid training mechanisms and job aids for key capacities are in place and/or available 5.
 Access to existing web-based training courses on COVID-19 is available to healthcare workers 6.
 Adequate supported supervision structures and capacity to reinforce and support rapidly acquired knowledge and skills are in place.
-7. Systems established to monitor and ensure the proper acquisition and application (practice) of the knowledge, skills and competencies needed to respond to COVID-19 Safety and protection of health workers ı l , , , Yes No In progress N/A 1.
-Preventive and protective measures, including administrative controls, taken to ' ' minimize occupational safety and health (OSH) risks 2.
-Information, instruction and training on OSH provided 3.
+7. Systems established to monitor and ensure the proper acquisition and application (practice) of the knowledge, skills, and competencies needed to respond to COVID-19 Safety and protection of health workers Yes No In progress N/A 1 Preventive and protective measures, including administrative controls, taken to 163 INO In progress IN/A 1. minimize occupational safety and health (OSH) risks 2.
 Secure and allocate PPE to health workforce providing frontline services (in hospitals and communities), considering risk of exposure 4.
-Health workforce is properly trained in the rational use and disposal of PPE 5.
-Appropriate work hours and enforced rest periods ensured and space made ٥. available for the same Optional accommodation arrangements for hospital-based health workers to 0. reduce time spent travelling to/from home and protect health workers' families from indirect exposure available 7 Health workers in high-risk categories for COVID-19 complications are 7. reassigned to tasks/settings that reduce risk of exposure 8.
+5. Appropriate work hours and enforced rest periods ensured and space made available for the same 6.
+Optional accommodation arrangements made available for hospital-based health workers to reduce time spent travelling to/from home and protect health workers' families from indirect exposure 7.
+Health workers in high-risk categories for COVID-19 complications are reassigned to tasks/settings that reduce risk of exposure 8.
 Partnering more experienced with inexperienced colleagues is included in plan 9.
-WHO document, Coronavirus Disease (COVID-19) Outbreak: Rights, roles and Э. responsibilities of health workers, including key considerations for occupational 10 safety and health has been made available to all health workers 10.
-Protocols for the management and monitoring of suspected and confirmed cases among the human resources involved in the COVID-19 response has been 4.4 activated 11.
-Mechanisms for reporting of incidents and symptoms by health workers are in place - All health workers are aware of how to identify and report any symptoms 13 Health workers understand when they must self-isolate
+WHO document, Coronavirus Disease (COVID-19) Outbreak: Rights, roles and responsibilities of health workers, including key considerations for occupational safety and health has been made available to all health workers 10 .
+Protocols for the management and monitoring of suspected and confirmed cases among the human resources involved in the COVID-19 response have been activated